miekg/godoc2md/cmd/godocserve/README.md

 given it defaults to 'main'.

 By default this files should be named 'repos' (as this is used in the go generate line).

+`#` can be used to signal a comment in the file itself.

 ## Endpoints